A characterization of half-factorial orders in algebraic number fields: Proof of the Main Theorem

+If $p$ is inert in $K$, the prime ideal $p\O_K=\P$ is principal and by Theorem \hyperref[1.1]{1.1.}, we have $r\leq 2$.
+If $r=2$ and $\p=\P\cap\O$, we see by Proposition \hyperref[3.2]{3.2.} (c) and the fact that $p$ has inertia degree two, that $\O_\p$ is not half-factorial and thus $r=1$. \\

+Hence, if $\O$ is not irreducible, then $f$ is a squarefree product of inert primes.
+Suppose that there are two odd primes $p,q$, which divide $f$.
+Since and we see that $(\O_K/f\O_K)^\times/(\O/f\O_K)^\times$ is an abelian group of rank at least two.
+Since $\O_K^\times/\O^\times$ is cyclic, we obtain a contradiction. \\

 Conversely, let $\O_K$ be half-factorial, let $\O\cdot\O_K^\times=\O_K$ and let $f$ be a prime or twice an odd prime.
 Repeating the argument from above, we easily see that no ramified prime can divide $f$.
 Similarly, if $p$ divides $f$, it cannot split in $K$, since the spec-map is bijective by Lemma \hyperref[4.2]{4.2.}.
 Hence every prime that divides $f$ is inert, and since $f$ is square-free, the ideal $f\O_K$ is squarefree as well.
 This implies that all localizations $\O_\p$ have exponent one and therefore, they are half-factorial.
-Then by Theorem \hyperref[1.1]{1.1.}, $\O$ is half-factorial. \\[14pt]
+Then by Theorem \hyperref[1.1]{1.1.}, $\O$ is half-factorial. \\

-To conclude, we mention that in \cite{Ka05b}, Kainrath indirectly conjectured that every order between a half-factorial order and $\O_K$ is itself half-factorial.
-Although our main theorem suggests that a counterexample could be constructed, this conjecture remains open. \\[14pt]
+In \cite{Ka05b}, Kainrath indirectly conjectured that every order between a half-factorial order and $\O_K$ is itself half-factorial.
+Although our main theorem suggests that a counterexample could be constructed, this conjecture remains open. \\